Whether you’re applying for a first draw PPP loan or a second draw PPP loan, here’s everything you need to know.

 If you are a sole proprietor or independent contractor without payroll and your net profit was over $100,000 in 2019, this will also be capped at $100,000.
 You would divide this by 12 to get $8,333.33 as your monthly average payroll.

-The maximum amount you can receive from your SBA-approved lender is your monthly average payroll cost in 2019, multiplied by 2.5, up to a maximum of $10 million.
+The maximum amount you can receive from your SBA-approved lender is your monthly average payroll cost in 2019 (or the one year period before the application), multiplied by 2.5, up to a maximum of $2 million.

-If you are a seasonal employer, the monthly average cost will be calculated differently.
-The lender will use a 12-week period beginning either February 15, 2019 or March 1, 2019, and ending June 30, 2019.
+If you are a seasonal employer, the monthly average payroll cost will be calculated differently.
+You can use any 12-week period between February 15, 2019 and February 15, 2020.

 If your business did not exist before June 30, 2019, the lender will look at your costs in January and February 2020.